rutar-academic/rutar.org/content/writing/vim-session-management-an-introduction-to-fish.md

 ```
 vim "+silent VSave <session_name>" +term
 ```
-The `silent` command executes the next command without printing anything into the vim pane.
+The `silent` command executes the next command without printing anything into the Vim pane.
 Now let's wrap this in a command `init`, and do a quick check that there is not an existing session with the provided name.
 ```
 case init